Antacid: Formulations

 Antacids may be formulated with other active ingredients such as simethicone to control gas, or alginic acid to act as a physical barrier to acid.

 Liquids

 Several liquid antacid preparations are marketed.
-Common liquid preparations include milk of magnesia and magnesium/aluminum combinations.
+Common liquid preparations include milk of magnesia and magnesium/aluminium combinations.
 A potential advantage of using a liquid preparation over a tablet is that liquids may provide quicker relief, however this may coincide with a shorter duration of action.

 Tablets

 Chewable tablets

-Chewable tablets are one of the most common forms of antacids, and are readily available over the counter.
-Upon reaching the stomach, the tablet powder will dissolve in the stomach acid, allowing the cations to be released and neutralize excess stomach acid.
-Common salts available in tablet form include those of calcium, magnesium, aluminum, and sodium.
+Chewable tablets are one of the most common forms of antacids, most frequently made from carbonate or hydroxide salts, and are readily available over the counter.
+Upon reaching the stomach, the powdered antacid salts bind to hydronium (H+) ions, producing chloride salts, carbon dioxide, and water.
+This process reduces the concentration of H+ ions in the stomach, raising the pH and neutralizing the acid.
+Common carbonate salts available in tablet form include those of calcium, magnesium, aluminium, and sodium.

-Some common brand are Tums, Gaviscon chewable tablets and Maalox chewable tablets.
+Some common American brands are Tums, Gaviscon chewable tablets, and Maalox chewable tablets.

 Effervescent tablets

 Effervescent tablets are tablets which are designed to dissolve in water, and then release carbon dioxide.
 Common ingredients include citric acid and sodium bicarbonate, which react when in contact with water to produce carbon dioxide.
 Effervescent antacids may also contain aspirin, sodium carbonate, or tartaric acid.
 Those containing aspirin may cause further gastric irritation and ulceration due to aspirin's effects on the mucous membrane of the stomach.